Mazen657/Mazen657/README.md

 ### 👨‍💻 About Me

-🎓 I'm a student at the **Faculty of Computers and Information, Tanta University**.
+I'm a student at the Faculty of Computers and Information, Tanta University, passionate about technology and real-world problem-solving.
-🔥 Passionate about solving real-world problems using **tech + intelligence + security**.
+Currently focusing on:
+- Frontend Web Development
+- Learning Machine Learning fundamentals
+- Embedded Systems & Embedded Linux
+- Cybersecurity and system protection
-🔧 I enjoy building tools, dashboards, and user-friendly interfaces.
+I enjoy building useful tools, dashboards, and user-friendly interfaces.
-🚀 Always learning — aiming to become a developer who **bridges software with secure & intelligent systems**.
+Always learning — aiming to become a developer who bridges software with intelligent and secure systems.
+Let’s connect and grow together.

 ---